pebblesandweeds/cpu_matmul/docs/source/cpu_matmul_blog.rst

                        }
                    }
                    for (int k = 0; k < N; k += 32) {
-                       if (k + 128 < N) {
+                       // Prefetching (fetch data into cache before we use it) if (k + 128 < N) {
                            for (int ii = 0; ii < 32; ii++) {
                                _mm_prefetch((char*)&A[i+ii][k + 128], _MM_HINT_T1);